Is a Whole House Generator Worth it?

 So, if your home is worth a cool $1,000,000 before a generator is installed, after you install it, the home may be worth up to $1,050,000.
 That’s a big difference.

-Moreover, it has been shown that whole home generators do make for good investments, as they can pay off up to 150% from the original investment.
+Moreover, it has been shown that whole-home generators do make for good investments, as they can pay off up to 150% of the original investment.

 What is the Average Cost to Have a Whole House Generator Installed?